Zenon: Girl of the 21st Century (film): Production

 Zenon: Girl of the 21st Century was a failed pilot for a proposed television series.
 It was directed by Kenneth Johnson.
 The film was produced by de Passe Entertainment for Disney Channel, and executive produced by Suzanne de Passe and Suzanne Coston.

 Filming began in August 1998, in Vancouver, British Columbia.
 The rocket launch yard scenes were filmed at the Plaza of Nations.

 Release

-Zenon was originally slated to air on the Disney Channel in December 1998, but ultimately premiered on January 23, 1999.
+Zenon was originally slated to air on Disney Channel in December 1998, but ultimately premiered on January 23, 1999.
 Walt Disney Home Video released it on VHS in September 2000.

 The film is available on iTunes, Google Play, and Disney+.

 The special edition version on VHS has a bonus feature of Disney's Travelers.

-Reception

-On Rotten Tomatoes, the film has an approval rating of 62% based on audience scores.
-The film and its sequels have since developed somewhat of a cult following.

 Sequels

 The film was followed by Zenon: The Zequel (2001) and Zenon: Z3 (2004).